-PUBS can also be used as a technique to transfuse the fetus in severe cases of fetal isoimmunization (when an Rh-negative mother produces antibodies to Rh factor) or fetal infection with parvovirus B19.
+PUBS can also be used as a technique to transfuse a fetus that has fetal isoimmunization (when an Rh-negative mother produces antibodies to Rh factor) or fetal infection with parvovirus B19.
 This type of treatment is rarely needed now because severe fetal anemia from isoimmunization is largely prevented by other measures.
-Additionally, PUBS can be used to give certain medications to the fetus.
+Additionally, PUBS can be used to give certain medicines to the fetus.

 Rh factor.
 American Pregnancy Association website.
-Available at: http://www.americanpregnancy.org/prenataltesting/rhfactor.html.
-Updated August 2015.
-Accessed December 29, 2018.
+Available at: https://americanpregnancy.org/healthy-pregnancy/pregnancy-complications/rh-factor.
+Accessed August 27, 2021.